shinnosukeono/shinnosukeono.github.io/content/post/have-you-met-julia-yet/index.md

 ### Python Implementation

-It's quite trivial to implement such a function in Native `python` but the numerical computing library `NumPy` provides a ready made solution for this[2] in the *Linear Algebra* submodule and also provides the flexibility to calculate various other vector norms.
+It's quite trivial to implement such a function in Native `python` but the numerical computing library `NumPy` provides a ready made solution for this[^2] in the *Linear Algebra* submodule and also provides the flexibility to calculate various other vector norms.

 But if doing things in `python` quickly is something you want to do, you may also be interested in the `Numba` package and I'll give a quick example why.

 Here's the implementation of both the native and `Numba` functions for calculating the L2-norm.
-The interesting thing here is probably how little needs to be done to *'jit'* a function with `Numba` and unlock huge performance gains.
+The interesting thing here is probably how little needs to be done to *jit* a function with `Numba` and unlock huge performance gains.
 In this case, just once change is required - the addition of `@njit()` before the function.
 Super easy!!

 ```python
 import numpy as np